Ovnuniarchos/synth-et-quatre/fmsynth/docs/fx.markdown

 # Play commands

-Save for 40xx, only the last command (in channel order) will be used, and any further delay/repeat will be relative to the end of it.
+Save for `40xx`, only the last command (in channel order) will be used, and any further delay/repeat will be relative to the end of it.

+Delays are executed before jumps.

 ## 40xx